kubevirt/community/design-proposals/nic-hotplug/nic-hotplug.md

 ## Multus
 Multus - a CNI plugin - only handles the ADD / REMOVE verb, and is triggered by kubelet only when the pod's sandbox is created - or removed.
-Given its simplicity, it assumes no networks exist whenever it is executed, and procceeds to call the ADD / DEL for **all** networks listed in its `k8s.v1.cni.cncf.io/networks` annotation.
+Given its simplicity, it assumes no networks exist whenever it is executed, and proceeds to call the ADD / DEL for **all** networks listed in its `k8s.v1.cni.cncf.io/networks` annotation.